matthewmacleod/zeptat/Readme.md

 To upload:
-Step 3. load files into database: fix file for uploads, files_to_upload
+Step 3. load files into database:

+to generate list of files that we parsed,

+        ls texts > files_to_upload

+Or make file for uploads, files_to_upload

 eg,